Flash Airlines Flight 604: Investigation

 Initially, it was thought that terrorists might have been involved, as fear of aviation terrorism was high (with several major airlines in previous days cancelling flights on short notice).
 The British Prime Minister at the time, Tony Blair, was also on holiday in the Sharm El Sheikh area.
 A group in Yemen said that it destroyed the aircraft as retaliation against a new law in France banning headscarves in schools.
 Accident investigators dismissed terrorism when they discovered that the wreckage was in a tight debris field, indicating that the aircraft crashed in one piece; a bombed aircraft would have disintegrated and left a large debris field.

 The wreckage sank to a depth of 1000 m, making recovery of the flight data recorder (FDR) and cockpit voice recorder (CVR) difficult.
 However two weeks after the accident, both devices were located by a French salvage vessel and recovered by a ROV.
 The accident investigators examined the recorders while in Cairo.
 The maintenance records of the aircraft had not been duplicated; they were destroyed in the crash and no backup copies existed.

-The Ministry of Civil Aviation (MCA) investigated the accident, with assistance from the American National Transportation Safety Board (NTSB) and the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).
+The Egyptian Ministry of Civil Aviation (MCA) investigated the accident, with assistance from the American National Transportation Safety Board (NTSB) and the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).

 The MCA released its final report into the accident on 25 March 2006.
-The report did not conclude with a probable cause, listing instead four "possible causes."
+The report did not conclude with a probable cause, listing instead four "possible causes".

-The NTSB and the BEA concluded that the pilot suffered spatial disorientation and the copilot was unwilling to challenge his more experienced superior.
-Furthermore, according to the NTSB and BEA, both officers were insufficiently trained.
-The NTSB stated that the cockpit voice recorder showed that 24 seconds passed after the airliner banked before the pilot began corrective maneuvers.
+The NTSB and the BEA concluded that the pilot suffered spatial disorientation, and the copilot was unwilling to challenge his more experienced superior.
+Furthermore, the NTSB and BEA noted that both officers were insufficiently trained.
+According to the NTSB, the CVR showed that 24 seconds had passed after the airliner banked before the pilot began corrective maneuvers.
 Egyptian authorities disagreed with this assessment, instead blaming mechanical issues.
 Shaker Kelada, the lead Egyptian investigator, said that if Abdelhamid, who had more experience than the copilot, detected any problems with the flight, he would have raised objections.
-Some media reports suggest that the plane crashed due to technical problems, possibly a result of the airline's apparently questionable safety record.
-This attitude was shown in a press briefing given by the BEA chief who was berated by the first officer's mother during a press conference, and demanded that the crew be absolved of fault prior to the completion of the investigation.
+Some media reports suggest that the crash was caused by technical problems, possibly a result of the airline's apparently questionable safety record.
+This attitude was shown in a press briefing given by the BEA chief, who was berated by the first officer's mother during a press conference and demanded that the crew be absolved of fault prior to the completion of the investigation.
 Two months after the crash, Flash Airlines declared bankruptcy.